African Safari Photography Tips

 Go where the animals are!

+When you are on an African safari, another hot tip for getting good photos is to be sure you have a guide that can help you go where the animals and interesting things are to actually photograph.
+Wandering aimlessly for days in the Safari would not be fun at all.
+Having someone that is knowledgeable and a photographer as well will be key to having a great African experience!
 Be sure that you choose someone that also has a love and passion for photography as they will be able to help you find those perfect shots.
 Be aware that you may have to get up very early to get out to just the right spots to get those perfect photographs.
 Have your camera ready and waiting for you in the morning.
 Be sure to clean the lenses and take some practice shots the night before to warm up.